 Loan Participation Receivable: Loan participation receivable at October 31, 2020 was \$464.9 million, a \$610.6 million decrease from a year ago.
 In October 2020, the Corporation purchased the residual interest in the loan participation agreements in the 2014 Series B and 2018 Series B bond programs in the Open Resolution.
 The loan participation agreements included two pools of mortgage loans, including the Sheridan Trust securitized by the Corporation with the proceeds of the above-mentioned bond proceeds.
 According to the participation agreements, at the final maturity of the underlying bonds the residual interest in the mortgage loans would revert to the City of New York.
-The purchase of the residual interest by \$589.8 million from a year ago.
+The purchase of the residual interest cancelled the reversion of the mortgage loans to the City, reducing the participation interest by \$589.8 million from a year ago.
 Additionally, there was a \$20.8 million decrease in the Mitchell-Lama loan participation portfolio mainly due to the prepayments of two mortgages.